 Premier league football club, Everton, is using enterprise cloud computing firm, Salesforce.com's Sales Cloud and Force.com to integrate business information and develop custom applications.

 The government is setting up a framework agreement worth £500m on behalf of local government, in one of the first examples of software for local councils being bought centrally.

 IBM predicts five innovations that will change our behaviour over the next five years.

 Cloud and digital security are two of the areas that will be targets for M&A activity next year with most of the large vendors sitting on war chests that could fund a spending spree.

 Datacentre automation: moving beyond codifying the run book to transforming IT operations

 Surrey-based mobility reseller Arrow Mobile Communications has splashed out an undisclosed sum on the assets of phone systems, maintenance and network services outfit TMG.

 Salesforce.com wants enterprises to move data management to the cloud with its database-as-a-service.

-HP has vowed to introduce multi-vendor support into its contractual services play for resellers next year and price it aggressively as it tries to recapture lost business fromthird party maintainers.
-The tech monster has tried to re-energise flatlining sales of contractual services in the channel b
+HP has vowed to introduce multi-vendor support into its contractual services play for resellers next year and price it aggressively as it tries to recapture lost business from third party maintainers.

 While server virtualization for non-critical applications is the norm, CMI FPE used VMware vSphere 4.0 as the platform for its SAP ECC5 upgrade.